YIJING DAO

 This is seriously good work, with that impressive elegance one always looks for in ideas that advance understanding of the Yijing in one giant leap all by themselves.

 [ADDENDUM I – Shortly after I wrote this review, it came to light that another person had independently come up with this spherical model of the hexagrams, roughly at the same time that József Drasny arrived at it.
 Lothar Teikemeier published a diagram of the hexagram arrangement, different in only one minor detail, in his 1998 book 'Lyra, I-Ging gleich Tarot' (I Ching = Tarot).
-The diagram can currently be seen at the bottom of a page on Teikemeier's tarot site (the graphic is clickable to reach a large version).
+The diagram can be seen at the bottom of a page on Teikemeier's tarot site (the graphic is clickable to reach a large version).
 This was pointed out to me by a member of the now-defunct Hexagram-8 list, on which Lothar posted a description of his finding [PDF].
 Oddly enough, I remembered that I had myself previously seen Lothar's diagram, but it had faded from my mind.
-Its significance had not dawned at me at that time.]
+Its significance had not dawned at me at that time.
+There are some further versions of the diagram on the Tarot History Forum.]

 Tantrix and the Yi Jing